 It’ll be two weeks of your life where you leave behind modern life and experience something that will be difficult and unforgiving, but at the same time incredibly simple and rewarding, reducing life to the few tasks required for forward movement.

-Registration for the Silk Road Mountain Race opens on 24th November 2017.
-The race itself will start near Bishkek, the capital of Kyrgyzstan, on August 18th 2018.
+Registration details can be found on the website for the Silk Road Mountain Race opens on 24th November 2017.
+The race itself starts near Bishkek, the capital of Kyrgyzstan, each August.